um-logo

 9) Ross Stores

-Ross Stores is the 9th biggest clothing company with a market cap of $49.84 billion.
-The California based company makes majority of its revenue (26%) from home accents, bed and bath segment.
-15% of the revenue comes from accessories, lingeries, fine jewelry, and fragrances while 13% comes from the shoe segment.
-Ladies specific (23%), Mens specific (15%) and Children specific products (8%) make up Ross Store’s revenue.
+Ross Stores is the 9th biggest clothing company with a market cap of $45.45 billion.
+The California-based company makes the majority of its revenue (26%) from home accents, the bed and bath segment.
+15% of the revenue comes from accessories, lingerie, fine jewelry, and fragrances, while 13% comes from the shoe segment.
+Ladies’ specific (23%), Men’s specific (15%), and Children’s specific products (8%) make up Ross Stores’ revenue.

 Why do clothing brands differ in terms of market cap and brand value?